 - rEMM: An implementation of TRACDS as a R package (stable).

-- stream: Infrastructure for data stream mining with R (beta).
+- stream: Infrastructure for data stream mining with R (stable).

 - PIIH: Forecasts hurricane intensities with the TRACDS based PIIH-model for the Atlantic Basin in real-time for the 2011 hurricane season.